satanTime/ngrx-entity-relationship/README.md

 ## Additional examples.

 Of course we can select as many relationships as we want until we have a field with a related id.
-Check how `childrenEntity` works.
+Check how `childrenEntities` works.
 It gathers entities based on a parent field.

 ```typescript
 export const selectUser = rootEntity(